Business

 What is the Beveridge model of healthcare?

-The Beveridge model is a healthcare system in which the government funds and delivers care primarily through tax revenue, with most facilities government-owned.
+Under the Beveridge model, the government funds and delivers care primarily through tax revenue, with most facilities government-owned.
 It originated in the United Kingdom when the National Health Service launched in 1948.
 Cuba, Spain, and New Zealand also use variations of this model.

 What is the Bismarck model of healthcare?